 Palm Springs Architecture

 Palm Springs' predominant house style is mid-century modern.
-However, even among this style, houses have vastly different looks with sloped roofs, flat roofs, angular or minimalistic construction, and, of course, the massive variety of colors for which many Florida communities are known.
+However, even among this style, houses have vastly different looks with sloped roofs, flat roofs, angular or minimalistic construction, and, of course, the massive variety of colors for which many California communities are known.

 Many other styles exist in Palm Springs as well.
 However, every one of these home styles shares characteristics with others in ways that may surprise you.
 Below are some of the most common house styles you'll find in Palm Springs and its surrounding cities.